Make Climate COP Presidencies

 to specific criteria to ensure that future Climate COP presidencies are gender-balanced

-The joint Appeal will be made public on the 15th October 2025 by presenting it to the Brazilian Presidency of the COP 30.
+The joint Appeal will be made public and presented to the Brazilian Presidency in advance of the COP 30.

 Text of the joint Appeal